alphasine/AlphasineAssistant/PRIVACY.md

-# Privacy Policy for Nanobrowser
+# Privacy Policy for AlphasineAssistant

 ## Introduction

-[Nanobrowser](https://github.com/nanobrowser/nanobrowser) is an open-source AI web automation tool that runs in your browser as a Chrome extension.
-This Privacy Policy explains how Nanobrowser handles your data and protects your privacy.
+[AlphasineAssistant](https://github.com/alphasine/AlphasineAssistant) is an open-source AI web automation tool that runs in your browser as a Chrome extension.
+This Privacy Policy explains how AlphasineAssistant handles your data and protects your privacy.

-## Open Source Commitment
+## Open Source and Transparent

-Nanobrowser is an open-source project licensed under the Apache License 2.0.
-All source code is publicly available in our [GitHub repository](https://github.com/nanobrowser/nanobrowser), ensuring complete transparency in how the application functions and processes data.
+AlphasineAssistant is an open-source project licensed under the Apache License 2.0.
+All source code is publicly available in our [GitHub repository](https://github.com/alphasine/AlphasineAssistant), ensuring complete transparency in how the application functions and processes data.

-## Data Collection and Processing
+## Data Handling

-### Local Processing
+### Local Data Storage

-- Nanobrowser operates entirely within your browser as a Chrome extension.
+- AlphasineAssistant operates entirely within your browser as a Chrome extension.
-- Your login credentials and browser cookies are never extracted or transmitted outside your browser.
-- No user data is collected, stored, or processed by Nanobrowser developers.
+- No user data is collected, stored, or processed by AlphasineAssistant developers.
+- All your data, including settings, API keys, and conversation history, is stored locally on your device.

-### LLM Provider Interactions
+### Data Sent to LLM Providers

-- When using Nanobrowser's AI features, web page data (including screenshots and HTML content) are sent directly to the large language model (LLM) provider you have chosen.
+- When using AlphasineAssistant's AI features, web page data (including screenshots and HTML content) are sent directly to the large language model (LLM) provider you have chosen.
-- This data transmission is necessary for the AI functionality to work properly.
+- This data is processed by the LLM provider to generate responses and perform automation tasks.
-- No third-party platforms besides your selected LLM provider will have access to this data.
-- Your data privacy is subject to the privacy policies of your chosen LLM provider.
+- We recommend reviewing the privacy policy of your chosen LLM provider to understand how they handle your data.

 ## API Keys

-- Nanobrowser requires you to provide your own API keys for LLM providers.
+- AlphasineAssistant requires you to provide your own API keys for LLM providers.
-- These API keys are stored locally in your browser and are never transmitted to Nanobrowser servers.
+- These API keys are stored locally in your browser and are never transmitted to AlphasineAssistant servers.
-- You are responsible for managing and securing your API keys according to the LLM provider's terms of service.
+- You have full control over your API keys and can revoke them at any time.

-## User Control and Rights
+## User Control

-- You have complete control over your data within Nanobrowser.
+- You have complete control over your data within AlphasineAssistant.
-- You can clear your conversation history and settings at any time through the extension interface.
+- You can clear your conversation history, delete your settings, and manage your API keys at any time.
-- You can uninstall the extension to remove all locally stored data.
+- Since all data is stored locally, uninstalling the extension will permanently delete all your data.

-## Changes to This Privacy Policy
+## Changes to This Policy

-We may update this Privacy Policy from time to time to reflect changes in our practices or for other operational, legal, or regulatory reasons.
-We encourage you to review this Privacy Policy periodically.
+We may update this Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at cws@felight.xyz
+If you have any questions about this Privacy Policy, please contact us through our [GitHub Discussions](https://github.com/alphasine/AlphasineAssistant/discussions) or our [Discord server](https://discord.gg/NN3ABHggMK).

-Last Updated: March 5, 2025